Zack-John/ubuntu-rhel-sysadmin-lab/README.md

 - installed Suricata to proactively monitor and protect the devices on the network
 - created an Ansible playbook to automate basic setup for future machines

+The goal of this documentation is to catalogue the process of setting up the lab in case I (or anyone else!) wanted to set up similar environment.

 <h2>Hypervisor Choice, Installation, Configuration</h2>